balaji-techascend/career-roadmap/2-leverage.md

 - What I keep doing
 - Why I keep doing it
 - What it actually returns *now* (not historically)

+- Activity:
+  - What I keep doing:
+    - ...
+  - Why I keep doing it:
+    - ...
+  - What it actually returns now:
+    - ...

+(repeat as needed)

 Be honest.
 Discomfort here is expected.